The magnificent landscaped gardens at Sheffield Park are especially popular in autumn.

-Originally a small hill fort in a commanding position – so you can enjoy fantastic views over the surrounding countryside.
-Pottery found and carbon dating on an animal bone suggest the fort was built in the early Iron Age, but some Bronze Age pottery has also been found.
+It was originally a small hill fort so needed a commanding position.
+Pottery found and carbon dating on an animal bone suggest it was built in the early Iron Age, but some Bronze Age pottery has also been found.

 The site is well known due to the beech trees, planted in 1760 by Charles Goring.
 They subsequently became a famous landmark, however, the Great Storm of 1987 destroyed most of them.
 The replanted trees are doing well.